Computers are social actors

-Computers are social actors (CASA) is a paradigm which states that humans mindlessly apply the same social heuristics used for human interactions to computers because they call to mind similar social attributes as humans.
+Computers are social actors (CASA) is a paradigm which states that humans unthinkingly apply the same social heuristics used for human interactions to computers, because they call to mind similar social attributes as humans.

 History and context

-Clifford Nass and Youngme Moon's article, "Machines and Mindlessness: Social Responses to Computers", published in 2000, is the origin for CASA.
-It states that CASA is the concept that people mindlessly apply social rules and expectations to computers, even though they know that these machines do not have feelings, intentions or human motivations.
+Clifford Nass et al. established this concept in the 1994 paper Computers are Social Actors.
+He subsequently published Machines and Mindlessness: Social Responses to Computers in 2000 in the Journal of Social Issues with Youngme Moon.
+CASA’s core premise is that people mindlessly apply social rules and expectations to computers, even though they know that these machines do not have feelings, intentions or human motivations.

 In their 2000 article, Nass and Moon attribute their observation of anthropocentric reactions to computers and previous research on mindlessness as factors that lead them to study the phenomenon of computers as social actors.
 Specifically, they observed consistent anthropocentric treatment of computers by individuals in natural and lab settings, even though these individuals agreed that computers are not human and shouldn't be treated as such.

 Additionally, Nass and Moon found a similarity between this behavior and research by Harvard psychology professor Ellen Langer on mindlessness.
 Langer states that mindlessness is when a specific context triggers an individual to rely on categories, associations, and habits of thought from the past with little to no conscious awareness.
 When these contexts are triggered, the individual becomes oblivious to novel or alternative aspects of the situation.
 In this respect, mindlessness is similar to habits and routines, but different in that with only one exposure to information, a person will create a cognitive commitment to the information and freeze its potential meaning.
 With mindlessness, alternative meanings or uses of the information become unavailable for active cognitive use.

 Social attributes that computers have which are similar to humans include: